Affiliated Academic Staff

-Gerry Gormley is a Senior Lecturer in the Centre for Medical Education (CME), Queen’s University Belfast (QUB).
+Gerry Gormley is based in the Centre for Medical Education (CME), Queen’s University Belfast (QUB).
 He chose to become an academic GP because it allows him to synergise the clinical, research and educational aspects of his job towards the competent and compassionate care of patients.
 He gained a Doctorate in Medicine relating to medical education and patient care in 2003.
-In 2005 he was appointed as a Clinical Teaching Fellow at QUB and promoted to his current position as Senior Lecturer in 2007.
 He is also a visiting Professor at the Wilson Centre, Toronto, Canada.
 He leads on community based education in Phase 4 of the undergraduate medical degree programme and heads up the Scholarly Educational Research Network (SERN) [http://go.qub.ac.uk/medSERN] in CME.
 His main research interests includes assessment of clinical competence and simulation based learning.

 Dr Heather Johnson

-Cathal McCall is Reader in the School of Politics, International Studies and Philosophy, Queen’s University, Belfast.
+Cathal McCall is Professor in the School of History, Anthropology, Philosophy and Politics, Queen’s University, Belfast.
 He has published widely on the theme of European Union cross-border cooperation and conflict transformation.
 His latest book is The European Union and Peacebuilding: The Cross-Border Dimension (Palgrave Macmillan, 2014).
 His current research project is EUBORDERSCAPES funded by the European Commission under the 7th Framework Programme.
 He is also Programme Coordinator for the Leverhulme Interdisciplinary Network on Cybersecurity and Society (LINCS) at Queen’s which involves 30 doctoral students.
 Additionally, he is a Research Affiliate on the Borders in Globalization research project which is led by a network of scholars based at 11 Canadian universities.